 While eating linguine and only linguine itself wouldn’t do much for your health, creating recipes that are based on the Mediterranean diet will certainly serve your soul well.
-Pasta of any kind is a key ingredient in many typical Mediterranean dishes, and can be paired with vegetables, beans, lentils and even fruit.
-So while it’s true everything should be taken in moderation, you can relax on September 15 knowing you’re not doing any harm to yourself by gorging on some linguine.
+Pasta of any kind is a key ingredient in many typical Mediterranean dishes, and can be paired with vegetables, beans, lentils and even, fruit.
+So, while it’s true everything should be taken in moderation, you can relax on September 15 knowing you’re not doing any harm to yourself by gorging on some delicious linguine.

 It’s perfect for seafood

 While the rules for pasta aren’t set in stone, there are definitely a few best practices to follow.
-One of the most important is how to pair sauces with types of pasta.
-Thanks to the delicate, light nature of linguine, it’s perfect for light sauces, either cream or oil based, that feature buttery seafood.
-Clams, shrimp and mussels are also easy pairings, and make for a great late summer meal.
+One of the most important is how to pair sauces and pasta.
+Thanks to the delicate, light nature of linguine, it’s perfect for light sauces, either cream or oil-based, that feature buttery, seafood.
+Clams, shrimp and mussels are also easy pairings that make for great eating.